Comfort Manaslu Circuit Trek - 17 Days

 2Day

-Half-day sightseeing tour in Kathmandu valley and making permit
+Full-day Sightseeing Tour in Kathmandu Valley and making permit

-It is a day for Sightseeing in Kathmandu Valley and trek preparation with making permits, etc. We will arrange a professional tour guide for you and a private tourist vehicle with a driver to explore between monuments.
-The tour guide will take you to UNESCO World Heritage Sites such as Kathmandu Durbar Square, Pashupatinath, Swayambhunath, and Boudhanath Stupa, the historical and cultural sites you’ll visit today.
+It is a day for Sightseeing in the Kathmandu Valley and preparing for the trek, including obtaining permits, etc. We will arrange a professional tour guide for you and a private tourist vehicle with a driver to explore between monuments.
+The tour guide will take you to UNESCO World Heritage Sites such as Pashupatinath, Swoyambhunath, Boudhanath Stupa and Kathmandu Durbar Square, the historical and cultural sites you’ll visit today.

-After completion of your day tour, you will have a meeting with your trek guide at our office/hotel.
+After completing your day tour, you will meet your trek guide at our office/hotel.
 He will brief you about the Trek and all the essentials.
 The Thamel has many trekking gear shops, where you can buy missing gear in the late evening and get ready for the mountains.

 3Day